hardiksharmax/Data-Analysis-for-ETL/README.md

 # ETL
-this is my first project for ETL using python on inventory data set I will upload the ecxel file in few days
+this is my first project for ETL using python on inventory data set.